 Search America's historic newspaper pages from 1789-1963 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.
 Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress.

 This resource includes access to fully searchable content from over 250 18th- and 19th-century newspapers from all 50 present states, with particular focus on the period between 1820 and 1860.
 Based primarily on the holdings of the American Antiquarian Society (AAS), this series also includes titles from the Wisconsin Historical Society and more than 90 other institutions.

-Irish Newspaper Archive is a digital archive project dedicated to the complete digitization of Ireland's newspaper heritage.
+A digital archive project dedicated to the complete digitization of Ireland's newspaper heritage.
 This archive includes the Irish Independent (1905 - current), Sunday Independent, The Freeman's Journal, the Nation and many of Ireland's leading regional newspapers.

 This online archive offers firsthand reporting and deep analysis on important issues and historic events from Morocco to Egypt to Afghanistan.
 It allows researchers unprecedented opportunities to delve into the cultural, economic and political forces that are integral to an array of interdisciplinary topics.

 This collection includes colonial-era titles published in India, Pakistan, and Sri Lanka from 1864-1922.
 Among the key publications: Amrita Bazar Patrika (Calcutta), Bankura Darpana (Bankura), Madras Mail (Madras), Tribune (Lahore) and the Ceylon Observer (Sri Lanka).
 Languages include English, Bengali, and Gujarati.

 In this collection you can search across our historical Latin American Newspapers, African Newspapers and South Asian newspapers from the World Newspaper Archive at the same time.
 Extent: Multidisciplinary